NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 Clicking on a case will open the details panel.
 Data in this panel is broken down into multiple sections depending on the entity type.
 The main sections are:

-* Summary: IDs and system properties associated with the entity
+* Summary: IDs and system properties associated with the entity.
-* Detail: properties of the entity
+* Detail: properties of the entity.
-* Hierarchy or Related Entities: list of associated entities
+* Hierarchy or Related Entities: list of associated entities.
-* Annotations: annotations on the entity
+* Annotations: annotations on the entity.
-* Transactions: transactions that affected the entity
+* Transactions: transactions that affected the entity.

 [![GDC Submission Case Details](images/GDC_Submission_Cases_Details.png)](images/GDC_Submission_Cases_Details.png "Click to see the full image.")